microsoft/fhir-server-samples/analytics/README.md

 Select the latest height measurements:

 ```
+%sql
+CREATE OR REPLACE TEMPORARY VIEW temp_heights AS
+  SELECT * FROM (
+    SELECT
+      SUBSTRING_INDEX(subject.reference,'/',-1) AS patient,
-%sql CREATE OR REPLACE TEMPORARY VIEW temp_heights AS SELECT * FROM (SELECT subject.reference as patient, valueQuantity.value as heightValue, valueQuantity.unit as heightUnit,  ROW_NUMBER() OVER (PARTITION BY subject.reference ORDER BY issued DESC) AS rn FROM observationTable WHERE code.coding[0].code = "8302-2") tm WHERE tm.rn = 1
+      valueQuantity.value as heightValue,
+      valueQuantity.unit as heightUnit,
+      ROW_NUMBER() OVER (PARTITION BY subject.reference ORDER BY issued DESC) AS rn
+   FROM observationTable WHERE code.coding[0].code = "8302-2") tm
+  WHERE tm.rn = 1
 ```

 And weights measurements

 ```
+%sql
+CREATE OR REPLACE TEMPORARY VIEW temp_weights AS
+  SELECT * FROM (
+    SELECT
+      SUBSTRING_INDEX(subject.reference,'/',-1) AS patient,
-%sql CREATE OR REPLACE TEMPORARY VIEW temp_weights AS SELECT * FROM (SELECT subject.reference as patient, valueQuantity.value as weightValue, valueQuantity.unit as weightUnit,  ROW_NUMBER() OVER (PARTITION BY subject.reference ORDER BY issued DESC) AS rn FROM observationTable WHERE code.coding[0].code = "29463-7") tm WHERE tm.rn = 1
+      valueQuantity.value as weightValue,
+      valueQuantity.unit as weightUnit,
+      ROW_NUMBER() OVER (PARTITION BY subject.reference ORDER BY issued DESC) AS rn
+   FROM observationTable WHERE code.coding[0].code = "29463-7") tm
+  WHERE tm.rn = 1
 ```

 Get the latitude and longitude of each patient and store in temp tables:

 ```
 %sql
-CREATE OR REPLACE TEMPORARY VIEW temp_latitude AS SELECT id, coord.valueDecimal AS latitude FROM (SELECT id, explode(address[0].extension[0].extension) as coord FROM patientTable) WHERE coord.url = 'latitude';
+CREATE OR REPLACE TEMPORARY VIEW temp_latitude AS
+  SELECT id, coord.valueDecimal AS latitude FROM
+    (SELECT id, explode(address[0].extension[0].extension) as coord FROM patientTable)
+  WHERE coord.url = 'latitude';

-CREATE OR REPLACE TEMPORARY VIEW temp_longitude AS SELECT id, coord.valueDecimal AS longitude FROM (SELECT id, explode(address[0].extension[0].extension) as coord FROM patientTable) WHERE coord.url = 'longitude'
+CREATE OR REPLACE TEMPORARY VIEW temp_longitude AS
+  SELECT id, coord.valueDecimal AS longitude FROM
+    (SELECT id, explode(address[0].extension[0].extension) as coord FROM patientTable)
+  WHERE coord.url = 'longitude'
 ```

 And finally join all the data

 ```
-%sql SELECT patientTable.id, patientTable.name[0].family AS lastName, temp_longitude.longitude AS longitude, temp_latitude.latitude AS latitude, temp_weights.weightValue, temp_heights.heightValue FROM patientTable INNER JOIN temp_weights ON temp_weights.patient LIKE concat('%', patientTable.id, '%') INNER JOIN temp_heights ON temp_heights.patient LIKE concat('%', patientTable.id, '%') INNER JOIN temp_latitude ON temp_latitude.id = patientTable.id INNER JOIN temp_longitude ON temp_longitude.id = patientTable.id
+%sql
+SELECT
+  patientTable.id,
+  patientTable.name[0].family AS lastName,
+  temp_longitude.longitude AS longitude,
+  temp_latitude.latitude AS latitude,
+  temp_weights.weightValue, temp_heights.heightValue
+FROM patientTable
+  INNER JOIN temp_weights ON temp_weights.patient = patientTable.id
+  INNER JOIN temp_heights ON temp_heights.patient = patientTable.id
+  INNER JOIN temp_latitude ON temp_latitude.id = patientTable.id
+  INNER JOIN temp_longitude ON temp_longitude.id = patientTable.id
 ```